Configure AWS Glue Triggers

 Beyond these examples

-These snippets focus on specific trigger features: trigger types (on-demand, scheduled, conditional), job and crawler orchestration, and predicate-based execution control.
-They’re intentionally minimal rather than full workflow definitions.
+These snippets focus on specific trigger features: manual, scheduled, and conditional execution, and job and crawler orchestration.
+They’re intentionally minimal rather than full pipeline definitions.

-The examples reference pre-existing infrastructure such as Glue jobs and crawlers.
+The examples reference pre-existing infrastructure such as Glue jobs and crawlers that triggers will start.
 They focus on trigger configuration rather than provisioning the jobs and crawlers themselves.

 To keep things focused, common trigger patterns are omitted, including: